yxuo/learning/readme.md

 ## Goal:

-1. Not focus on improve quickly, but always constant;

-   - Update the repository everyday;

-   - Always post the content until the end of the day, even if it's not completed;

-   - Over time the content will be updated.

-   - Take your time!
-Don't run!
-Respect the time for each task.
+1. The main focus is the personal and professional development.

+2. The repository content follow the FDS phylosophy: Focused, Clumsy, Simple.

+   > In portuguese: **F**ocado, **D**esajeitado, **S**imples.

+  * Focused - be functional first, beauty or organization is secondary.

+  * Clumsy - even if incomplete of ugly, that is the way.

+  * Simple - the minimum of bureaucracy and stupid rules.
+Be as efficient as possible.

-2. Encourage study of any subject: programming, administration, idiom, drawing, etc. This repository is precisely for this!
+3. Encourage study of any subject, from programming  to drawing.
+This repository is precisely for this!

-3. Encourage creation of:
+4. Encourage creation of:

    * Code (files, libraries, projects);